 What should I do if I am unable to provide a device for my son?

-Please contact your Son’s House Master in the first instance.
+Please contact your Son’s class teacher in the first instance.
 Trinity will review your Son’s situation and see how we can assist.
 During the review, Trinity will be able to provide your Son with a 2 week loan device.

 What process did Trinity use to choose the devices on the portal?